 Land agents are the primary point of contact for all landowners with a right-of-way on their property for the Dakota Access Pipeline.
 Land agents make sure any of your concerns, comments or suggestions are heard and questions answered.

-If you are a landowner and you have misplaced the contact information for your land agent, you can reach us at: 800-786-2255.
+If you have general questions or if you are a landowner and you have misplaced the contact information for your land agent, you can reach us at: 800-786-2255

 Stakeholder Engagement Policy

 In addition to our own guidelines, Energy Transfer has adopted America's Natural Gas Transporters' Commitment to Landowners, which has been endorsed by the Interstate Natural Gas Association of America (INGAA) and is applicable to all of our infrastructure projects across all product lines.

 Respect and Trust

 Positive, meaningful relationships are based on mutual respect and trust.
 We are committed to understand issues from the stakeholder's perspective, as those issues relate to our plans and project needs.

 We will consistently provide stakeholders with accurate and timely information regarding the importance of energy infrastructure, the reason and need for proposed projects, and the processes in place that govern our projects.

 We will listen to, and strive to understand, stakeholders' concerns while negotiating honestly and in good faith.

 We will timely respond to stakeholders' concerns.
 In addition to a local outreach team, we will provide stakeholders with a single point of contact to enable direct communications in responding to project concerns.